sgml/wiki-openshift-quickstart/README.md

   http://wiki-$yournamespace.rhcloud.com
 ```
 One of the first things you will want to do is to claim your site.

+## Adding Wiki sites to the Farm

+Wiki sites are added to the farm by adding a custom domain, see [using a custom domain](https://developers.openshift.com/en/managing-domains-ssl.html#using-a-custom-domain).

 ## Keeping up to date